 10. Zombies Ate My Neighbors/Zombies!

-Zombies Ate My Neighbors is a fun shooting game where you and your pal have to got through a buttload of stages to rescue all your neighbours and advance.
+Zombies Ate My Neighbors is a fun shooting game where you and your pal have to got through a buttload of stages and rescue all your neighbours from a zombie apocalypse to advance.
 You run around searching and have to be careful of enemies of multiple variety (zombies mainly).
-You get power ups, better weapons and health packs who are all essential for survival in the game.
-Their is a SNES version of this game who is nearly identical in gameplay but the sounds are probably better on the SNES version.
+You get power ups, better weapons and health packs that are all essential for survival in the game.
 This game barely missed the SNES top 10 co-op list but barely makes it this time on the Mega Drive/Genesis list because maybe the SNES is the slightly better system for co-op play….maybe….